BirjuVachhani/birju.dev/content/posts/retrieve-location-in-just-3-lines-android.md

 }
 ```

 Note that enabling this will ask user to grant permission for background location also but it's user's choice not to do so.
-So, if the user denies it then Locus won't force user to provide it and will run in foreground mode which means you'll still get update while the app is in foreground as it is suitable for most of the usecases.
+So, if the user denies it then Locus won't force user to provide it and will run in foreground mode which means you'll still get update while the app is in foreground as it is suitable for most of the use cases.

 But if your app doesn't function if you can't get location updates in background also, then you might need to force user to grant permission for background location updates.
 If your app tracks user to display position on map or something like that which requires continuous location updates in background also and it won't be usable in you don't have background location permission.
 Then, you can force user to grant background location permission.